moonbitlang/moonbit-course/course11/lecture_en.md

 There are various types of languages in the world, including programming languages and other symbolic languages.
 Let's take the four basic arithmetic operations as an example.
 For a string like `"(1+ 5) * 7 / 2"`, the first step is to split it into a list of tokens.
 For instance, we can tokenize it into a left parenthesis, integer 1, plus sign, integer 5, right parenthesis, multiplication sign, integer 7, division sign, and integer 2.
 Although there is no space between integer 1, the parenthesis, and the plus sign, they should be separated into three tokens to follow the lexical rules.
 This step is known as lexical analysis.

+Now with a stream of tokens, we will convert it into an abstract syntax tree (AST) based on syntax/grammar.
+For example, the sum of integers 1 and 5 should come first, then this sum should be multiplied by 7, and finally, this product should be divided by 2, instead of producing the sum of 1 plus the product of 5 and 7, as this does not follow the syntax rules.
+This step is known as syntax analysis.

 Lastly, we calculate the final result according to the semantics.
 For example, semantically, `1 + 5` means to find the sum of integers 1 and 5.

 Syntax analysis/parsing is an important field of computer science because all programming languages will need parsing to analyze and run source code, and thus there exist many mature tools.
 In this lecture, we will present parser combinators to handle both lexical and syntax analysis.
 If interested, you may also refer to the recommended readings at the end to dive deeper.
 All code will be available on the course website.
 Let's start!